Operation Lumberjack: Aftermath

 Operation Lumberjack succeeded in clearing the Rhine north of Mosel of effective German forces.
 The Allies destroyed four corps of the German 15th and 7th Armies.
 The capture of the bridge at Remagen was an unexpected bonus that advanced the timetable for crossing the Rhine.
 Patton and Bradley were able to move up their scheduled crossings of the Rhine.

 General Albert Kesselring described the battle as the "Crime of Remagen.
 It broke the front along the Rhine."
 Hermann Göring said that the capture of the bridge "made a long defense impossible."
 Major General Carl Wagener, chief of staff to Field Marshall Walter Model, said that capturing the bridge signaled the end of the war for the Germans:

 In popular culture

 The battle was depicted in the novel The Bridge at Remagen by Ken Hechler, which was later adapted into the film of the same name.

+The battle acts as the finale of the video game Call of Duty: WWII, though the details in game are not historically accurate.